rachel-mclean/dig333-devlog/README.md

         * <img src="https://user-images.githubusercontent.com/59896196/158291616-511eca8c-1adb-4cac-b74e-2ca9c7470ad5.png" width="400" height="400">

     1. Describe the most important thing you learned (to share in class)
-        * The speed that a battery charges can be determined by the equation T = R x C, where T stands for the time constant in seconds if a capacitiator of value C farads is charged through a resistor of R ohms.
+        * The speed that a battery charges can be determined by the equation T = R x C, where T stands for the time constant in seconds if a capacitor of C farads is charged through a resistor of R ohms.

     1. Write a quiz question (which we will discuss in class)
         * What kind of current does a capacitor block?